IRTrail/Voron-Stuff/G2E Filametrix Mod/WIP/README.md

 -- Reworked the front and rear Rapido cases to have a better mounting lug and use a M3 socket head screw instead of a countersunk screw.
 I have far more M3 SHCS than I do M3 CSHS.
 Also matched the profile to the front case mounting point.
 -- Improved the blade holder cavity for better tolerance in all three parts in contact with it.
 -- Other small changes which just cleaned up the CAD a bit.
 Probably not noticable to the human eye when printed.
+- The Twinsor is the focus of work right now.
+-- Other variants my be lagging behind the bleeding edge.
+Everyone seems to like the Twinsor and I haven't seen as much interest in the baseline or single sensor version.
+- Thanks to:
+-- gsx8829
+  KinematicDigit
+  CheeseFrog
+  jelliebean
+  jmaurn
+  Sundee